Key Takeaways

 | Freight (air, Phase 1) | $1.50 | Air freight for 300-unit validation run |

-| Import duties and tariffs | $1.50 | ~30% effective tariff rate on $5 unit cost |
+| Import duties and tariffs | $1.50 | ~30% blended effective rate on $5 unit cost |

 | Prep and FNSKU labeling | $0.55 | Factory-level labeling |

-| Inbound placement fee | $0.30 | Average based on distributed shipments |
+| Inbound placement fee | $0.40 | 2026 large standard rate, minimal splits |

 | Referral fee (15%) | $3.75 | Standard category rate on $25 sale |

-| FBA fulfillment fee | $4.50 | Large standard, under 1 lb |
+| FBA fulfillment fee | $4.66 | Large standard under 1 lb, including the 3.5% surcharge |

 | Monthly storage (allocated) | $0.20 | Assumes 60-day sell-through |

-| Return cost buffer | $0.25 | 5% return rate at ~$5 cost per return |
+| Return cost buffer | $0.35 | 5% return rate, below the processing-fee threshold |

 | Cost of customer acquisition | $4.00 | Blended across active traffic channels |

-| Total cost per unit | $21.55 | |
+| Total cost per unit | $21.91 | |

 | Revenue per unit | $25.00 | |

-| True profit per unit | $3.45 | ~14% margin |
+| True profit per unit | $3.09 | ~12% margin |

 Most sellers model $5.00 production plus $1.50 shipping plus $3.75 referral fee and see $10.25 in costs.
 They think they have a $14.75 margin.
-The real margin is $3.45.
+The real margin is $3.09.
 That is not a rounding error.
 That is the difference between thinking you are building a profitable business and actually building one.

 The $39.99/month Amazon Professional Seller subscription is a real cost too.
 At scale it becomes negligible per unit.
 On 500 units per month, it is $0.08 per unit.
 Include it in your model, but it is not what kills your margin.

-This is exactly why we built the Amazon Profit Forecast dashboard.
+This is exactly why we built the Amazon Profit Calculator dashboard.
 You enter your product details, and it calculates the complete P&L, cash flow projections, and probability of success.
 Every line item, not just the 3 that everyone else models.
 You can try it free.

 When the Numbers Do Not Work, the Data Tells You to Stop